 What is the Government Electronic Tendering Service (GETS)?

-Federal departments and agencies must use the Tenders minisite to advertise their requirements subject to any of the trade agreements (some use it as well for other requirements).
+Federal departments and agencies must use GETS to advertise their requirements subject to any of the trade agreements (some use it as well for other requirements).

-Suppliers use the Tenders minisite to view and access bid solicitations and search for bid opportunities.
+Suppliers use GETS to view and access bid solicitations and search for bid opportunities.

-What are the thresholds for publishing bid opportunities on the Tenders minisite?
+What are the thresholds for publishing bid opportunities on GETS?

 The Government of Canada is a signatory to various trade agreements, and these have an impact on procurement activities.
-Bid opportunities above the dollar thresholds of the trade agreements are published on the Tenders minisite.
+Bid opportunities that are subject to any of Canada’s trade agreements are published on GETS.
+Bid opportunities may be subject to a trade agreement if their estimated value is equal to or above the dollar thresholds of the trade agreement.

-The table below summarizes the thresholds in the three leading trade agreements.
+The table below summarizes the thresholds of three notable trade agreements.
 Please note that these thresholds are periodically revised and are subject to change.

 Where can I find other bid opportunities?

-Some bid opportunities are not published on the Tenders minisite.
+Some bid opportunities are not published on GETS.
 Electronic databases such as the Supplier Registration Information, ProServices and SELECT can be used by contracting officers for opportunities that fall below the trade agreement thresholds.